 Number of Moons: 27

 This is the second to the last planet in the solar system.
-It travels for a long time and it completes its revolution around the sun for about 84 years.
-It’s called the blue planet not because it is made up of water, it’s made up of gases that make it appear blue.
-This planet orbits on its side, which results in seasons that are different from Earth.
-Summers and winters will take 21 years each, at the north and south poles.
+It travels for a long time and it completes its revolution around the sun in about 84 years.
+It’s called the blue planet not because it’s made up of water, but because it’s made up of gases that make it appear blue.
+This planet orbits on its side which result in seasons that are different from Earth.
+Summers and winters take 21 years each, at the north and south poles.

 Number of Moons: 13

-The sky above us is full of wonders and it never failed to amaze us.
+The sky above us is full of wonders and it never fails to amaze us.
 We may only see clouds during the day and millions or maybe billions of stars and a moon at night, but it definitely has more to offer.
-The Solar System is not something that we can see with our naked eyes.
-But with the help of astronomers, we are able to get a glimpse of what Venus and other planets look like in real life.
-We are able to learn so many top kid facts about Venus that leaves us in awe about how much beauty we can find behind those dark skies.
+The Solar System is not something we can see with our naked eyes.
+But with the help of astronomers, we’re able to get a glimpse of what Venus and other planets look like in real life.
+We’re able to learn so many top kid facts about Venus that leave us in awe about how much beauty we can find behind those dark skies.